 If you feel like you really want to try using green smoothies to lose fat, increase your energy, detoxify your body and improve your health, then I encourage you to experiment.
 Listen closely to your body after you drink one, and let it inform you as to what changes to make to your recipe.

 Your friend – the one who has amazing skin, bright eyes, and who laughs easily – made you one of their green smoothies and you tasted it.
 Hmm: you’re not sure.
 It certainly doesn’t taste as scrumptious as the caramel-whipped iced coffee blended that you order from the corner cafe, but it’s also not as bad as you thought.

-You admit to yourself that your tastebuds have become accustomed to the standard modern diet of high salt, high sugar, and those artificial flavors that they slip into everything – and you decide that you like the green smoothie enough to possible try it again one day.
+You admit to yourself that your taste buds have become accustomed to the standard modern diet of high salt, high sugar, and those artificial flavors that they slip into everything – and you decide that you like the green smoothie enough to possibly try it again one day.